British Shorthair Cat Characteristics (Quick Facts)

-However, due to their clumsy nature, they have a tendency to get into minor accidents that can cause some damage.
+However, due to their clumsy nature, they tend to get into minor accidents that can cause some damage.

-This is a smart cat that likes playing with toys like Treat Maze which help stimulate its brain.
+This is a smart cat that likes playing with toys which help stimulate its brain.
 Most British Shorthairs remain playful and energetic until they reach one year of age.

 After that, they acquire a taste for a sedentary lifestyle and spend most of their time napping.
 Hence, it is a good idea to buy scratching posts and cat trees that will encourage your cat to be more active.